Twenty-two years after surviving breast cancer, I was diagnosed with stage IV inoperable lung cancer. This is my story.

 "No mediastinal node greater than 8 mm is identified."

-Basically, this means is that there is significant decrease in the nodules.
+Basically, this means that there is a significant decrease in the nodules.

-I will be continuing with the current chemo treatments every three weeks, and another scan will most likely be done in 3-4 months.
+I will be continuing with the current chemo treatments every three weeks, and another scan will most likely be done in three to four months.

 Update: July 20, 2014